Nine FAQs on exhibitions.

-- It raises your profile and improves your reputation to be seen at major venues like the NEC or Olympia;
+- It raises your profile and improves your reputation to be seen at major venues like the NEC or Olympia.

-- Shows are a good place to get instant feedback on new products;
+- Shows are a good place to get instant feedback on new products.

 - You may have the opportunity to meet overseas buyers and to look for agents here and abroad.

-Major venues in the UK typically charge £300-£350 per square metre, so even a small stand is like to cost around £3,000.
-That said, there's always room for negotiation and you could well get a sizeable discount if you book at the last minute.
+Major venues in the UK typically charge £300-£350 per square metre, so even a small exhibition stand is like to cost around £3,000.
+That said, there's always room for negotiation, and you could well get a sizeable discount if you're booking at the last minute.

-The other main costs are:
+The other main costs to budget for are:

 Keep a record of all the visitors who express an interest in your goods, services or company.
-This could be as simple as a visitors' book or a box for business cards; training staff to ask for contact details will ensure you don’t miss any opportunities.
+This could be as simple as a visitors' book, or a box for business cards.
+Training staff to ask for contact details will ensure you don’t miss any opportunities.

 4. Where and how often should I exhibit?

 Event organisers should be able to give you a detailed breakdown of exhibitors and visitors from previous years.
 Check this to see if your rivals, customers and targets are listed.
 Are the major players in your sector there?

 You can find out about all the UK trade and consumer exhibitions at Exhibitions.co.uk.

-Shows are expensive and success usually only comes from planning well in advance.
-A good show organiser will produce a guide giving deadlines for booking items such as show catalogue entries, electrical requirements and so on.
+Shows are expensive, and success usually only comes from planning well in advance.
+A good show organiser will produce a guide, giving deadlines for booking items such as show catalogue entries, electrical requirements, and so on.

-Printing takes time.
-Look at your literature to make sure it's up to date and appropriate for your next event.
-You can work out how many copies to print based on the fact that you are likely to meet 5% of the total number of visitors on your stand.
+Designing and printing literature also takes time.
+Look at your brochures to check whether they're up to date and appropriate for your next event.
+To work out how many copies you'll need, work on the basis that you are likely to welcome 5% of the exhibition's total number of visitors on your stand.

 6. What really matters when it comes to stand location, layout and design?

 You can attract attention by providing good visual interest on the stand - such as well-designed graphics or digital displays.
-Never assume visitors passing your stand know what you produce - spell it out with words and pictures.
+Never assume passers-by know who you are or what you do - spell it out clearly with words and pictures.

-It is possible to design a stand yourself using simple components but be careful not to look too cheap.
+It is possible to design a stand yourself using simple components, but be careful not to look too cheap.
 Modular stands are generally the most affordable option; for a tailor-made stand, use a specialist exhibition stand designer.

-Staff training is vital to ensure your team are well-presented, briefed on you products and services and understand the objectives of the event.
-Make sure your stand staff are easily identifiable to visitors.
+Staff training is vital to ensure your team are well-presented, briefed on your products and services and understand the objectives of the event.
+Make sure your stand staff are easily identifiable to visitors, too.

-- Promote your stand in advance on your website and via social media and by inviting customers to visit you at the event.
+- Promote your stand in advance on your website and via social media, and by inviting customers to visit you at the event.

 - Make sure your stand looks professional, interesting and busy.

-- Be attentive and friendly but don't pounce on visitors or place yourself in the entry point to the stand.
+- Be attentive and friendly, but don't pounce on visitors or place yourself in the entry point to the stand.
 Be on hand, but behave like wallpaper until needed.

-- Mark new products NEW.
+- Mark new products as NEW.